Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Massive Closed-Loop Communication in 6G

-\subsection{Distributed Learning in Massive Access Scenarios}

 The massive access problem was originally perceived for a massively large number of sensory nodes offloading their occasional bursty measurements in an efficient manner.
 These measurements are often employed at an edge or cloud server for certain downstream tasks involving inference or learning.
 However, as the number of sensors and the amount of data collected by them increases, there is a trend towards distributing the learning and inference tasks due to the increasing communication load and privacy concerns.

+6G is likely to give rise to a widespread deployment of edge \gls{ai} to enhance \gls{iot} applications \cite{Zhu:COMMAG:2020} and large-scale distributed sensing enabled by cross-network collaboration among edge devices.
+The natural integration of edge \gls{ai} and network sensing, known as \gls{aiot} sensing, leverages the advantages of multi-view observations and/or distributed models across many devices, and the powerful prediction capabilities of \gls{dnn} models to enable accurate and intelligent sensing at the edge.
+This will require combining features/inferences of multiple edge devices transmitted to an edge server over a multiple access channel, or enabling distributed collaborative training across wireless devices.

+Both distributed learning and inference problems require the receiver to carry out computations based on the received features or models.
+Both scenarios can be considered as examples of semantic communication where the goal is not to convey the underlying features or models reliably, but to enable the receiver to achieve high accuracy in the desired learning task.
+Over-the-air computing (AirComp) has emerged as a promising simultaneous-access technique that enables ultra-fast computations over-the-air by leveraging the waveform-superposition property of a multiple access channel \cite{GX2021WCM, Amiri:TSP:20}.
+The primary motivation behind AirComp is to overcome channel distortion and noise, allowing for accurate implementation of data averaging or other computational functions.
+Next we briefly highlight how AirComp can be used to achieve efficient distributed learning and inference in the presence of massive number of devices.

+\subsubsection{Distributed Learning in Massive Access Scenarios}

-In particular, federated learning \cite{GX2021TWC} has emerged as a natural framework for collaborative learning, where an iterative learning algorithm is carried out in a distributed fashion without offloading the data to a central server (see Fig. \ref{f:FL} for an illustration).
+Federated learning (FL) has emerged as a natural framework for collaborative learning, where an iterative learning algorithm is carried out in a distributed fashion without offloading the data to a central server (see Fig. \ref{f:FL} for an illustration).
 The devices participating in FL run the necessary iterations locally on their private data, and share only the computed model updates with the \gls{ps} at each iteration.
 The \gls{ps}, which is the orchestrator of the learning process, aggregates the model updates from the participating devices, and updates the global model, which is then shared with the devices for the next round.
 This iterative learning process continues for a fixed number of rounds, or until a certain convergence condition is met.